Everything You Need to Know About Parking Your Car in San Francisco

 - Yellow curbs are parking areas reserved for commercial vehicles only.

 - Blue curbs are areas reserved for people with disabilities.
-They do not have any time restriction.
+They do not have any time restriction with a valid disabled person placard on display.

 To park your car for longer amounts of time, you need to find an unpainted curb.
 Once you have located one, pay attention to the time limits.